Case Study: P&G Retirement Tax Strategy Using NUA and a Donor Advised Fund

 P&G Retirement Plans: Your Investment Choices

-P&G Retirement Plan Rules
+PST Plan Diversification Rules

-The Savings Plan permits investment across its full menu at any time, providing flexibility to diversify beyond P&G stock.
 The PST Plan defaults to P&G common stock until age 50, when you can begin diversifying while maintaining a 40% minimum allocation.
-Below is a summary of options available to P&G employees:

 Money Market